Priapos1004/IMP-utils/README.md

 ## For creating a histogram with gaussian fit for the raw data

-- TIMESTOP_RAW_DATA_PATH: location of the csv file for the data
+- RAW_DATA_PATH: location of the csv file for the data

-- TIMESTOP_HIST_PATH: location for the png of the histogram
+- HIST_PATH: location for the png of the histogram

-- TIMESTOP_HIST_COLUMN: column name from data to use for the histogram
+- HIST_COLUMN: column name from data to use for the histogram

-- TIMESTOP_HIST_CLASS_NUMBER: number of classes in the histogram
+- HIST_CLASS_NUMBER: number of classes in the histogram

-- TIMESTOP_HIST_TITLE: title of histogram
+- HIST_TITLE: title of histogram

-- TIMESTOP_HIST_XLABEL: x label of histogram
+- HIST_XLABEL: x label of histogram

-- TIMESTOP_HIST_YLABEL: y label of histogram
+- HIST_YLABEL: y label of histogram

-- TIMESTOP_HIST_NORMED_Y: y ticks normed (True or False)
+- HIST_NORMED_Y: y ticks normed (True or False)

 ```
 python IMP_utils_py/cli.py --mode=hist-gauss --gin_file=IMP_utils_py/config/timestop_config.gin